 He should use his second in command effectively and personally get involved when he is essentially required to be present in an operation.
-He should rally behind his officers and men and stand by them at all times, which will automatically boost the morale of the officers and the men.
-Only when its a battalion level task, the CO should get involved physically.
+He should always rally behind his officers and men and stand by them, which will automatically boost the morale of the officers and the men.
+Only when it is a battalion level task, the CO should get involved physically.

 It is pertinent that COs understand this and conduct themselves accordingly.
 The lure of awards should be avoided and ultimately the work of a battalion is always seen by the Cdr and CO would always be rewarded for this.

 Leading from the front is a very desirable trait which any officer can display.
 Bravery displayed by any officer is laudable irrespective of rank and merits recognition.
-However it needs to be ensured that the commander of the armed forces at the decisive point/area is of a rank and status in keeping with the enemy so as to be optimum.
+However, it needs to be ensured that the commander of the armed forces at the decisive point/area is of a rank and status in keeping with the enemy to be optimum.

 None can deny the knowledge and experience of a CO but what is of far greater importance is the rank and service of the officer detailed to lead a particular operation at the decisive point /area which may at times be better dealt by a much junior officer.

-Col Rajinder Kushwaha, Author, ex CO 3 Bihar
+Col Rajinder Kushwaha, Author, ex CO 3 Bihar, Author & Analyst

 When one does not clearly understand one's own role, one tends to become confused and consequently one ends up taking the wrong call.
 What makes matters worse is the unfortunate tendency of the army to cover up such glaring mistakes under the guise of patriotism and bravery.
 Praises are undeservingly showered on people who should be court martialed!